 Your ramp model RV includes a 4.0 KW (4000 watts) gasoline generator intended for use when camping 'off-grid' or remote areas where no 120 volt service is available.
 Gasoline fuel for the generator is supplied from the On-Board Fuel Station.
-See operating manual on DVD included in your owner information packet for specific operation and maintenance.
+See additional literature included in your owner information packet for specific operation and maintenance.